afahounko/artemis-project/README.md

   * LibVirt as Hypervisor module
   * Ansible for the automation tool
   * Git for local config file storage and versionning
-  * Python will be the scripting language
+  * Python and Jinja2  will be the scripting languages

 # Requirements